Mechanical and Logical Failures in NAS QNAP Turbo Station TS-1253BU-RP RAID Arrays: Recovery Methods

 Yes, the use of redundant power supplies can help reduce the chances of data loss on NAS QNAP Turbo Station TS-1253BU-RP devices.
 Redundant power supplies provide backup power in case one power supply fails, ensuring continuous operation and reducing the risk of sudden power loss.
 This can help prevent data corruption or loss that may occur due to abrupt shutdowns or power fluctuations.

-Although NAS Turbo Station TS-1253BU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1253BU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view